SSG-DRD-IOT/lab-eis-timeseries/README.md

 ### Rebuild EIS

-Since we changed the telegraf configuration we need to rebuild ouor images.
+Since we changed the telegraf configuration we need to rebuild our images.

 ```
 cd $EIS_HOME/docker_setup/